jenetics/jenetics/README.md

 * Remove all deprecated classes and methods.
 * Remove dependency to the JScience library.
-* Library can now also downloaded via the maven central repository: `org.bitbucket.fwilhelm:org.jenetics:2.0.0`
+* Library can now be downloaded via the maven central repository: `org.bitbucket.fwilhelm:org.jenetics:2.0.0`

 ### 1.6.0